-The Company is a leading value-based oncology company that manages community-based oncology practices that serve patients at 76 clinic locations across 15 markets and five states throughout the United States.
-Our community-based oncology practices are staffed with 112 oncologists and advanced practice providers.
-62 of these clinics are staffed with 101 providers employed by our affiliated physician-owned professional corporations, referred to as the "TOI PCs", which provided care for more than 64,000 patients in 2022 and managed a population of approximately 1.7 million patients under value-based agreements as of December 31, 2022.
+The Company is a leading value-based oncology company that manages community-based oncology practices that serve patients at 83 clinic locations across 15 markets and five states throughout the United States.
+As of December 31, 2023, our community-based oncology practices are staffed with 130 oncologists and advanced practice providers.
+69 of these clinics are staffed with 119 providers employed by our affiliated physician-owned professional corporations, referred to as the "TOI PCs," which provided care for more than 64,000 and 72,000 patients in 2022 and 2023, respectively, and managed a population of approximately 1.8 million patients under value-based agreements as of December 31, 2023.
 The Company also provides management services to 14 clinic locations owned by independent oncology practices.
 The Company's mission is to heal and empower cancer patients through compassion, innovation, and state-of-the-art medical care.